đź“… Book an Appointment

 The tragic ripple effect means that there are many, many more people who have been bereaved by suicide or have been close to someone who have tried to take his or her own life, as well as those struggling to manage suicidal ideation.

 Getting through difficulties on your own can be difficult.
-Talk to friends, family, your doctor, other health professionals or a telephone helpline about your substance use.
-The following will provide help and assistants and point you in the right direction if you need further help.
+Talk to friends, family, your doctor, other health professionals or a telephone helpline.
+The services below can provide support and point you in the right direction if you need further help.

 Dealing with Catastrophic Thinking